badziej12/management-app/README.md

 A simple project and task management app built with React, Vite, and Tailwind CSS.

+This application was one of the projects created between January and May 2025.
+Just got them pushed at once to the Github.

 ## Features

 - Create, view, and delete projects